discos/characterization/docs/dev.rst

 Push the code and open a pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If ``tox`` is happy, you can commit your code and push it to the repository.
+If ``tox`` is happy, you can commit your code and push to the repository.
-Insert in the commit message the issue ID of your task.
+In the commit message insert the issue ID of your task.
 For instance,
 if the issue ID of your task is 77, write:

    .. code-block:: console